History of NV Energy in Timeline

 August 2012: Opening of Spring Valley Wind Farm

-In August 2012, Pattern Energy's Spring Valley Wind Farm opened, generating power for NV Energy customers.
+In August 2012, Pattern's Spring Valley Wind Farm opened, generating power for NV Energy customers.

 2012: Reliability Ranking

-December 19, 2013: Acquisition by MidAmerican Energy Holdings Company
+December 19, 2013: Acquisition by MidAmerican Energy Holdings Completed

-On December 19, 2013, MidAmerican Energy Holdings Company (now Berkshire Hathaway Energy), a subsidiary of Berkshire Hathaway, completed the acquisition of NV Energy.
-Following the acquisition, NV Energy continued to be based in Las Vegas under its current name.
+On December 19, 2013, MidAmerican Energy Holdings Company (now Berkshire Hathaway Energy), a subsidiary of Berkshire Hathaway, acquired NV Energy.
+NV Energy continued to be based in Las Vegas under its current name.

 2013: Completion of One Nevada Transmission Line

-In late 2013, NV Energy completed a transmission line running from the Harry Allen plant north to Ely, Nevada, connecting the northern and southern Nevada electric grids.
-The 500-kilovolt One Nevada Transmission Line (ONLine) improves electric service reliability and allows for renewable energy development.
+In late 2013, NV Energy completed a transmission line from the Harry Allen plant north to Ely, Nevada, connecting the northern and southern Nevada electric grids.
+The One Nevada Transmission Line (ONLine) is expected to improve service reliability, reduce costs, and enable renewable energy development.

 In 2016, Nevada voters considered a proposal to establish a competitive retail energy market in the state.

-In July 2018, NV Energy launched an electric vehicle infrastructure program, investing $15 million to incentivize the development of publicly available charging stations.
+In July 2018, NV Energy launched an electric vehicle infrastructure program, authorized by the Nevada Public Utilities Commission to invest $15 million in publicly available charging stations.

-In 2018, NV Energy announced plans to purchase power from the Eagle Shadow Mountain Solar Project, a 300 MW solar photovoltaic project which is being developed by Avantus.
+In 2018, NV Energy announced plans to purchase power from the Eagle Shadow Mountain Solar Project, a 300 MW solar photovoltaic project developed by Avantus.

-In 2018, Nevada voters rejected a proposal to establish a competitive retail energy market in the state.
+In 2018, Nevada voters rejected a proposal to establish a competitive retail energy market.

 In April 2019, the Nevada legislature passed a bill requiring 50% of electricity in the state to be generated from renewable resources by 2030 and setting a goal of 100% carbon-free generation resources by 2050.